delorum/pontifex/README.md

 - You can see the deck below the keyword is shuffling with each letter you type.
 - Press `Ctrl-E`
 - Type your message
 - You can see the deck is also shuffling with each typed letter, key sequence is generated under your message and encrypted message appear on the third line.
-Much like in Enigma :)
+So basically you press letters of open text and see the letters of cypher text.
+Like in Enigma :)
 - You can use Arrow keys to navigate the cursor over your text to make corrections.
 - Press `Ctrl-S` to copy encrypted message to clipboard.
 - Press `Ctrl-Q` to close the program.